NunooFerreira/Azure-SOC-Engineering-Lab/SIEM Rules/BruteForceDetection/README.md

-# 🔎 Failed Login Threshold - Brute Force Detection (Microsoft Sentinel)
+# 🔎 Failed Login Threshold - Brute Force Detection

 This section documents the configuration and behavior of the **Failed Login Threshold Rule**, designed to detect potential **brute-force attacks** on the Windows honeypot virtual machine deployed in the **Azure SOC Engineering Lab**.